 Cryptocurrency has been a hot topic for a little while now — and scammers know this.
-So to exploit people’s interest in digital currencies, they’ve been publishing deceptive cryptocurrency mining apps on the Google Play store.
+So to exploit people’s interest in digital currencies, they’ve been publishing deceptive crypto mining / cloud mining apps on the Google Play store.
 These apps don’t do anything that they advertise.
 Instead, they are just designed to trick people into watching ads and parting with their hard-earned cash for nothing!

 The scammers’ tricky tactics

 Between July 2020 and July 2021, these scams affected over 4,500 people globally.
 With consumers reporting losses of over $80 million due to crypto-related scams since October 2020 and at least around 120 more of these fake apps still being used by victims, now is a good time to learn about the scammers’ tactics!